JanWood2013/JanEngineering/README.md

 **Monaco GP Week!**
 //02.06.2026, 2:31pm//
 This week is the Monaco GP in F1!
-How do you think will win and wich team?
+Who do you think will win and wich team?